chmelynski/hyperdeck-server/design.md

 Handsontable is the library used to display and edit grid data.

+##### dat.gui

+Many components use dat.gui as an interface for exposing their fields.

+One undesired feature of dat.gui is that guis are hidden upon pressing 'H'.
+This is global and is not able to be turned off with an option.
+So disabling it requires that the `HIDE_KEY_CODE` constant be set to -1.

+##### Programmatic manipulation

+At one point, I envisioned that every component would have a switch to toggle between an HTML interface and a JSON representation.
+This would aid discoverability for programmatic manipulation.
+But eventually I discarded that idea in favor of having the dat.gui folder structure mirror the field names.

 #### Canvas

 It is desirable to have a WYSIWYG document display that can be exported to PDF.
-To implement this, Hyperbench has a canvas library that translates HTML Canvas commands to PDF commands.
+To implement this, Hyperdeck has a canvas library that translates HTML Canvas commands to PDF commands.
 Client code can just use the HTML Canvas interface, and the commands will both draw to a `<canvas>` element on screen as well as be converted to PDF commands and stored in a shadow PDF file.

 Canvas also has limited SVG support, but this has been neglected in favor of PDF.